Champions League final form guide: the contenders' latest results

 Where they stand: 1st in Premier League, League Cup winners

 City remain on course for a treble.
-Already crowned League Cup winners after a late Wembley defeat of Spurs on 26 April, Josep Guardiola's side are also just one victory away from claiming their third Premier League title in four seasons; it could come against Istanbul opponents Chelsea on Saturday.
+Already crowned League Cup winners after a late Wembley defeat of Spurs on 26 April, Josep Guardiola's side are also just one victory away from claiming their third Premier League title in four seasons; however, final opponents Chelsea denied them such a win on Saturday.

 Chelsea

-The Blues remain firmly in the hunt for a top-four place in the Premier League and have an FA Cup final against Leicester City to look forward to on Saturday 15 May.
+The Blues remain firmly in the hunt for a top-four place in the Premier League, moving up to third after the win at City, and have an FA Cup final against Leicester City to look forward to on Saturday 15 May.
 They have lost only twice in all competitions since Thomas Tuchel took charge in late January.